IIITV-5G-and-Edge-Computing-Activity/5G-Network-Setup-and-Testing/README.md

    - Fixed inconsistencies in `tac` and `gnbSearchList` settings in `ueransim-gnb.yaml`.

 For a comprehensive list of troubleshooting steps and solutions, refer to the 2 pdf's uploaded.

 ---

-## Contributors
-- **Contributor 1: Sathvika Mamindla (202151084)**: Focused on implementing machine learning models and dataset preparation and led the setup of the 5G core and radio access network using Open5GS, and UERANSIM.
-- **Contributor 2: Akash Maurya (202151013)**: Focused on machine learning optimization techniques and lLed the setup of the 5G core and radio access network using Free5GC, and UERANSIM.
-- **Supervisor**: Professor Bhupendra Kumar.

----